 Today, women all over the world admire the sleek and clean look of emerald-cut diamonds.
 These sophisticated diamonds typically have 57 facets.
 While this cut is not as brilliant as others, the flat surface of the diamond’s top highlights the clarity that makes this cut sparkle and shine.
+You might also like princess diamonds and the emerald cut.

 When looking at this diamond from above, the sides look similar to steps, which is why the process of cutting this shape is called step cutting.
 Although this diamond cut is thought to be modern, it actually traces back hundreds of years.